Answered By: Darcy Gervasio

 What Email Tools Look Like

-Here's what the email tool looks like in our most common database platforms.
-Look for envelope icons or "share" options to find the email tool.
+Here's what some of the email tools in our most common databases look like.
+Look for envelope icons or "share" options.
 In most databases, you can enter your email address as both the sender and recipient.

 Discovery Search

-Discovery search email icon highlighted, next to print, citation, and permalink buttons
+Discovery Search's email icon is a white and grey envelope.
+It appears next to print, citation, and permalink buttons below the item title

 ProQuest

-proquest's email icon is a white envelope in a grey circle
+Gale's email icon appears above the full text of the article and resembles a white envelope inside a grey circle

 Ebsco